 Annie is featured below glassmaking at CCA

 On October 22, 2022, Annie Morhauser was awarded Santa Cruz County of Artist of the Year.
 For the ceremony Annie premiered a video by Swan Dive Media tells her story of resilience and success.
 Success for the new company was not easy, challenges included starting the company with no capital, surviving the 1989 earthquake and periods of harsh economic climates.
 Annie persevered and now 40years later, Annieglass is one of the most successful glass studios in United States.

 Annieglass' original tour de force was a piece called Roman Antique - a plate of thick glass with a widely painted rim of 24-karat gold.
 Annie took it to a trade show in 1983 and astounded the country's leading retailers with this entirely new look in dinnerware that was surprisingly also dishwasher safe.

-Today, Roman Antique is an oft-imitated industry icon that is sold at luxury retailers such as Neiman Marcus and Bloomingdales; as well as at boutique retailers across the United States.
+Today, Roman Antique is an often-imitated industry icon that is sold at luxury retailers such as Neiman Marcus and Bloomingdale's; as well as at boutique retailers across the United States.
 Annieglass is used at leading hotels and restaurants such as the Bellagio Hotel and Casino, the Four Seasons, the Ritz Carlton, and the Waldorf Astoria.